emlaver/bahir/sql-cloudant/README.md

-index| | Cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path| | Cloudant: as database name if database is not present schemaSampleSize|-1| the sample size used to discover the schema for this temp table. -1 scans all documents selector| all documents| a selector written in Cloudant Query syntax, specifying conditions for selecting documents.
-Only documents satisfying the selector's conditions will be retrieved from Cloudant and loaded into Spark. view|| Cloudant view w/o the database name. only used for load.
+index| | Cloudant search index w/o the database name. only used for load data with less than or equal to 200 results. path| | Cloudant: as database name if database is not present schemaSampleSize|-1| the sample size used to discover the schema for this temp table. -1 scans all documents selector|all documents| a selector written in Cloudant Query syntax, specifying conditions for selecting documents when the `cloudant.apiReceiver` option is set to `_changes`.
+Only documents satisfying the selector's conditions will be retrieved from Cloudant and loaded into Spark. storageLevel|MEMORY_ONLY_SER| the storage level when persisting Spark data sets during load when `cloudant.apiReceiver` option equals `_changes` view| | Cloudant view w/o the database name. only used for load.

+If loading Cloudant docs from a database greater than 200 MB, set `cloudant.apiReceiver`to `_changes`.
+This will enable RDD persistence during load and allow the persisted RDDs to be accessible after streaming completes.
+See the [Spark Programming Guide](https://spark.apache.org/docs/latest/programming-guide.html#rdd-persistence) for more details on persistence and valid storage level options to use with `storageLevel` option.

 For fast loading, views are loaded without include_docs.
 Thus, a derived schema will always be: `{id, key, value}`, where `value `can be a compount field.
 An example of loading data from a view: